Why, and how, should I read in English?

 What if I don't know much vocabulary?

 - The University Library has Graded Readers - books for English learners, at all levels, which will help you to learn important words (at First Floor: look for shelf number 428.64).
-Here's the list (some are available electronically, for you to read wherever you are: https://yorksj.rl.talis.com/search.html?q=graded%20readers and https://capitadiscovery.co.uk/yorksj/items?
+Some books are available electronically, for you to read wherever you are.
+There are two suggested lists of books for you to look at.
+Find them here and here.

-- For Academic English, there is the Academic Word List, but remember: aim to learn just a few new words (around 6 to 8) at one time; no more.
-You can find the Academic Word list at https://www.oxfordlearnersdictionaries.com/wordlist/
+- For Academic English, there is the Academic Word List, but remember, aim to learn just a few new words (around 6 to 8) at one time; no more.

-- Where can you find hundreds of books for free?
-The University has a large library of both paper books and electronic resources.. and very friendly and helpful staff!
+- The University has a large library of free physical books and electronic resources.. and very friendly and helpful staff!

 - Even if you can't get to the library, you can read an electronic text.
-Start here: https://www.yorksj.ac.uk/students/library/
+Start here.

 - Read the texts from your course book.

-- https://www.bbc.co.uk/news lets you read the news, learn lots of extremely useful vocabulary and choose topics from the menu, including Entertainment, Business and Science.
+- BBC News lets you read the news, learn lots of extremely useful vocabulary and choose topics from the menu, including Entertainment, Business and Science.

 - Want to improve your academic vocabulary?
 Choose an article that interests you from www.theconversation.com

-- Read interesting articles about today's world and society at https://about.flipboard.com/
+- Read interesting articles about today's world and society at FlipBoard.com

 - Many Penguin Readers for Kindle eReaders are available on Amazon.

 - Other publishers, such as Cambridge, also offer electronic readers.